sendhil/yabai-stack-navigator/README.md

 # Changes

+## 1.0.7

+- Added ability to navigate between displays (except when encountering a stack).

 ## 1.0.6

 - Being a relative Python newbie, I made a mistake in the way I setup the CLI and it resulted in the main.py being added to the root folder of `site-packages`.
 Upgrading to this version should fix this, but you can double check by seeing if `main.py` in the python `site-packages` folder(e.g. `/opt/homebrew/lib/python3.x/site-packages/main.py`) matches [this](https://github.com/sendhil/yabai-stack-navigator/blob/7986767f48e4e26afbdca627c58df11658637e32/main.py) code and if it does please remove it.
 Sorry for the inconvenience.